padmaja-kulkarni/vine_tomato_grasping/flex_grasp/README.md

 # Flex Grasp
-A ROS packages for munipulating vine tomato
+A ROS packages for manipulating vine tomato.

 ## Install
+> :warning: **I only tested this code on:** Ubuntu 16.04 (ros kinetic) and Ubuntu 18.04 (ros melodic)!

 ### Install ROS
-Install ROS Melodic.
+Install ROS [Melodic](http://wiki.ros.org/melodic/Installation) (Ubuntu 18.04) or [Kinetic](http://wiki.ros.org/kinetic/Installation) (Ubuntu 16.04).
 Make sure sure that you have your environment properly setup, and that you have the most up to date packages:
 ```
 rosdep update  # No sudo
 sudo apt-get update